CartoDB/carto-vl-training/training-v2/05-legends.md

 ![legend-content](images/training-v2-05-legend-content.png)

 After the map layer's feature colors are retrieved using `getLegendData`, `rgbToHex()` converts them to [hexadecimal notation](https://developer.mozilla.org/en-US/docs/Web/HTML/Applying_color#RGB_values).
-The next function creates a Legend item containing a color icon and a label.
+The next function creates a legend item containing a color icon and a label.
 It uses the information retrieved by `getLegendData` to generate the proper color and label for each type of map feature.

 ## Add a Histogram using Airship

-Another way to explain your visualization is to use a Widget.
-Legends explain the attributes you're already highlighting via feature styles, but Widgets can show additional attributes.
+Another way to explain your visualization is to use a widget.
+Legends explain the attributes you're already highlighting via feature styles, but widgets can show additional attributes.

-For example, we previously created a Madrid Listings rental real estate map that styled points according to room price.
-We can add a Histogram Widget to show more information about the prices overall.
+For example, we previously created a Madrid rental listings map that styled points according to room price.
+We can add a Histogram widget to show more information about the prices overall.

-CARTO's [Airship](https://carto.com/developers/airship/) library already provides an interface component we can customize for this Widget.
+CARTO's [Airship](https://carto.com/developers/airship/) library already provides an interface component we can customize for this widget.
 In this step we will add links to Airship's libraries.
 Make sure the code between your `<head></head>` elements looks like this:

 ```html
 <title>CARTO VL training</title>